Other Exercises

 To make you change your mind

-In the all night cafe at a quarter past eleven
+In the all cafe at a past eleven

-at the over the rim of his tea cup
+Looking at the world over the rim of his tea cup

 So how can you tell me you're lonely